loic425/pole-position-on-the-grid/pages/06_grid_component.md

 Each filter type (taïpe) needs a specific live component.

-The country filter will use the SelectFilterComponent.
+The country filter will use a SelectFilterComponent.

-It's still very experimental.

 As you can see, we can also use text input and update the data during input.

+The data refreshes as soon as we enter the date in the input field.
 -->

 ---